 If you’re looking for something a bit more futuristic, Samsung’s new tractor trailer that displaces the road ahead on its back, might be for you.
 Samsung unveiled the new truck in Argentina, which has a rate of a traffic fatality per hour.
 Many of the country’s fatal crashes were head-on collisions when cars tried to pass larger vehicles.

-New technologies being used on the American/Canadian border and at the Port of Oakland are designed to make the border crossing and waiting to make a delivery more efficient for drivers.
+The American/Canadian border and the Port of Oakland are implementing new technologies to make border crossing and waiting for deliveries more efficient for drivers.

 Canada has already implemented eManifest, a system that has drivers send in their manifests before they reach the border.
 With the manifests in their hands ahead of time, Canadian authorities can better screen for risks.
 Trucks that need no further inspection can then get through the border crossing faster.
 Drivers not using eManifest when hauling cargo to Canada by January 10, 2016 can be fined.

-Meanwhile, at the Port of Oakland technology is being used to improve truck traffic.
+Meanwhile, the Port of Oakland is using technology to improve truck traffic.
 The Port instituted several new programs, including monitoring vehicle wait times, in an effort to make truck pickups and deliveries faster.

 “Our customers don’t want to wait for their cargo when it comes off the ship,” said Port of Oakland Executive Director Chris Lytle.
 “We hear them and we understand their urgency, so we’re acting on it.”

 The Port adopted technology already in use on highways to calculate commute times.
-Using Bluetooth sensors, the system detects wireless electronics signals and uses the time between a specific signal’s first appearance and last to gauge vehicle wait time.
-That data will help the Port know when traffic adjustments need to be made.
+Using Bluetooth sensors, the system detects wireless electronics signals.
+It uses the time between a specific signal’s first appearance and last to gauge vehicle wait time.
+The data will provide the Port with information on when to make traffic adjustments.

 “This is proven technology for determining travel times and a cost-effective approach for determining port drayage truck wait times,” said Taso Zografos of Leidos, the company working with the Port of Oakland on this system.
 “If the test is successful, then it would be applicable to implement port wide.”

 There are plenty of navigation apps available, so Trucker Path took a different road and focused on trip planning and helping drivers find the amenities and services they need along the way.
-Much of the information on Trucker Path is provided by users – other truckers – so growth has only helped the app become more useful.
+Much of the information on Trucker Path is provided by users.
+So growth has only helped the app become more useful.